27.

 (Aircraft Performance Collection).

-The top shows a label that contains departure, departure position (parking, runway or helipad), destination, flight plan distance, traveling time, used procedures (SID, STAR, approach and transitions) as well as flight plan type.
+The top shows a label that contains departure, departure position (parking, runway or helipad), destination, flight plan distance, traveling time, used procedures (SID, STAR, approach and transitions) as well as flight plan type and more.

-The label also displays error messages if, for example, the runway of a STAR differs from the runway of the following approach procedure.
+The label also displays red error messages if, for example, the runway of a STAR differs from the runway of the following approach procedure.

 Traveling time is only shown if a valid aircraft performance profile is loaded that has at least climb, cruise and descent speeds set.